marcocaldera/notes.marcocaldera.com/content/posts/2022-12-28-understanding-the-js-thread.md

 ## Example

-Let take a simple async task represented by a timer:
+Let's take a simple async task represented by a timer:

 ```typescript
 const printHappiness = () => {